Lime,

 where if left untreated, the pH would drop like a stone.
 Filter Alum functions

 best between the narrow pH range between 5.8 & 7.
-As such, alkalinity must
+As such, alkalinity, such

 be added to the process water flow stream to balance the pH range to maintain